Evan620/Med_ai/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Configure AI API (Optional)
+# Copy the environment template
+cp .env.example .env.local
+# Edit .env.local and add your OpenRouter API key
+# Get your API key from: https://openrouter.ai/keys

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```

+## AI Configuration

+MedNote AI uses OpenRouter for AI-powered medical analysis.
+The application works in demo mode without an API key, but for full functionality:

+1. Get an API key from [OpenRouter](https://openrouter.ai/keys)
+2. Copy `.env.example` to `.env.local`
+3. Replace `your-api-key-here` with your actual API key
+4. Restart the development server

+**Note**: The application will automatically fall back to demo mode if no valid API key is provided.

 **Edit a file directly in GitHub**